FAQs | Applications

 During each week-long intensive GCP session, 40-50 participants from institutions of higher education throughout the United States attend lectures on critical global issues by world-class GCP faculty members and work on group projects related to these issues.
 Participants will also have an opportunity to discuss these issues more deeply with the GCP faculty and other colleagues during meals and other formal activities throughout each day and evening.

-If selected, will I have to return to the United States immediately after finishing the GCP session?
+If selected, will I have to return to the US immediately after finishing the GCP session?

-No. In fact, many Fellows and Scholars in the past have stayed and traveled to other countries after completing their GCP session and have found the experience deeply transformational.
-Your plans after the GCP session are entirely up to you.
-Remember that you will be responsible for all of your own extra travel costs.
+No. In fact, many Fellows and Scholars in the past have stayed and traveled to other countries after completing their GCP session in Salzburg and have found the experience deeply transformational.
+Your plans after that are entirely up to you.
+Remember that you are responsible for all of your own extra travel costs.

-What do we look for in an applicant?
+What do we look for in a successful applicant?

-We look for applicants that demonstrate individual excellence in what they do, leadership in working with others to address broader concerns, and leverage for influencing people on an institutional level.
-Ultimately, we want to know what you have to offer: your strengths, interests, and motivation in creating positive change and promoting excellence at SJSU.
+We look for applicants who demonstrate individual excellence in what they do, leadership in working with others to address broader concerns, and leverage for influencing people at SJSU on an institutional level.
+Ultimately, we want to know what you have to offer: your strengths, interests, and motivation in creating positive change and promoting excellence at San Jose State.
 Let us know why global citizenship is important to you and how you can help globalize the campus.

 If I am not selected, can I apply next year?

 If you are not selected this year, do not be discouraged.
-Many applicants may be highly qualified for the Program, but are not selected in a particular year solely due to a lack of funding.
-Several Fellows and Scholars in recent years have been chosen after multiple applications.
+Many applicants may be highly qualified for the Program, but are not selected in a particular year solely due to a lack of funding or conflicts with other commitments.
+Several Fellows and Scholars have been chosen after multiple applications.
 We encourage you to apply again in the future, as long as you will be working at or matriculated into San Jose State University for at least one year after the GCP session, so that you can fulfill the 18-month commitment that is required of all Fellows and Scholars.

 Is there anything else I need to know about the application process?